premapleasant/premapleasant/README.md

 ---

 ## 🔹 **📌 Featured Projects**
 ✅ **Attendance Management System** – A full-stack app for tracking student attendance.
-✅ **Local Services Finder** – A web app to find nearby services available.
 ✅ **Library System** – A full-stack app to manage library with real-time.

 📂 **More projects available on my [GitHub Repositories](https://github.com/premapleasant)**